ykchavan/RedHatSummit2019/README.md

 * Give a name something like - summit2019
 <center><a href="ib1.png" target="_blank"><img src="ib1.png" alt="Create Blueprint"></a><br/>Click image to view at full size.</center>

-**Note:** Remembe the Blueprint name, you will need it in the later section of this lab.
+**Note:** Remember the Blueprint name, you will need it in the later section of this lab.

 <a name="add"></a>
 # Lab 1.3 - Add packages to the Blueprint

-* On the *Edit Blueprint* page search for the available packages in *Available Packages* search box
+* On the *Edit Blueprint* page search the available packages in *Available Components* search box for "bison" package

 * Click on the "+" icon to add the packages
-* In this example we are adding *bison* package
 * Add more package as you like

 <br>